MERL-Rose-Hulman/LilyBot-Raspberry-Pi/code/CPP/README.md

   --bus 1 \
   --sonar-pin 5 \
   --drv-left 0x65 \
-  --drv-right 0x60
+  --drv-right 0x60 \
+  --use-grove-hat
 ```

 Command-line flags mirror the Python defaults.
+Add `--use-grove-hat` when the Grove Base Hat should proxy GPIO (e.g., ultrasonic sensors).
 Use `--driver tb6612` and `--tb6612-addr 0x14` if you are using the Grove TB6612 I²C motor driver.

 ## Source Layout